 As seed heads mature and the flowers sag, you can cover each one with white poly-spun garden fleece, says Catherine Boekmann for Old Farmer’s Almanac.

 If there are deer in your area, keep them off your plants with a tall wire barrier.
 Sunflowers are relatively insect-free, but a small gray moth will sometimes lay its eggs in the blossoms.
 Pick the worms from the plants by hand.

 Cutting Flowers for Bouquets

 For indoor bouquets, cut the main stem just before its flower bud opens.
 This will encourage side blooms.
 Remember to cut stems early in the morning.
 Harvesting flowers during mid-day may lead to wilting.
-The flowers should last at least a week in water at room temperature.
+The flowers should last at least a week in the water at room temperature.